uzysjung/UzysAssetsPickerController/README.md

 [![License MIT](https://img.shields.io/badge/contact-@Uzysjung-blue.svg?style=flat)](http://uzys.net)

-Alternative UIImagePickerController , You can take a picture with camera and pick multiple photos and videos
+Alternative UIImagePickerController , You can take a picture with camera and choose multiple photos and videos

 ![Screenshot](https://raw.githubusercontent.com/uzysjung/UzysAssetsPickerController/master/UzysAssetsPickerController.gif)

 ![Screenshot](https://raw.githubusercontent.com/uzysjung/UzysAssetsPickerController/master/UzysAssetsPickerController1.png)![Screenshot](https://raw.githubusercontent.com/uzysjung/UzysAssetsPickerController/master/UzysAssetsPickerController2.png)
 **UzysAssetsPickerController features:**

-* Easily customize design using Inferface Builder.
+* Easily customization using Inferface Builder.
 (XIB - 'UzysAssetsPickerController.xib')
-* You can take a picture or record a video in AssetPicker.
+* With Assetpicker, taking pictures and or making videos are also possible.
 * UzysAssetPickerController automatically update photos that has been taken & saved with other apps
 * ARC Only (if your project doesn't use ARC , Project -> Build Phases Tab -> Compile Sources Section -> Double Click on the file name Then add -fno-objc-arc to the popup window.)